-The translation Module is responsible for accurately translating each proof step expressed in natural language into its equivalent Lean4 statement.
+The formalization module is responsible for accurately formalizing each proof step expressed in natural language into its equivalent Lean4 statement.
 At this stage, we employ a dedicated Lean autoformalizer model that generates a Lean statement corresponding to the informal proof step, inserting a \lstinline{sorry} placeholder.
-To ensure the correctness and semantic relevance of the translation, we apply two-step verification.
-First, the translated statement must successfully compile in Lean.
-Second, the validated Lean code is backtranslated into informal language, and the LLM evaluates the equivalence between the original and backtranslated proof steps.
-If the two are deemed equivalent, the translation module forwards the Lean statement to the prover module.
-The number of attempts to obtain a valid translation is controlled by the parameter $K_t$, which defines the translation budget.
-A higher $K_t$ typically yields more accurate translations but may increase the agent’s runtime.
+To ensure the correctness and semantic relevance of the formalization, we apply two-step verification.
+First, the formalized statement must successfully compile in Lean.
+This verification guarantees that the prover module is provided with valid code, and well-defined premises and goals.
+Second, the validated Lean code is back-formalized into informal language, and the LLM evaluates the equivalence between the original and back-formalized proof steps.
+If the two are deemed equivalent, the formalization module forwards the Lean statement to the prover module.
+The number of attempts to obtain a valid formalization is controlled by the parameter $K_f$, which defines the formalization budget.
+A higher$K_f$ typically yields more accurate formalizations but may increase the agent’s runtime.
 This hyperparameter is user-controlled.
 This module is highlighted in orange in Figure~\ref{fig:full-agent-overview}.